savannahcofer/cubes_dodger/README.md

 - You can customize various aspects of the game, such as the number of obstacles, obstacle properties (size, speed, color), and more by modifying the `cube_game.py` script.

-## Screenshots

-Include screenshots or GIFs of your game to give users a visual preview.

 ## Contributing